Alternative pallet materials: The ag industry doesn’t need to look far afield for sustainable pallet alternatives

 Almost all companies are looking for ways to reduce their environmental impact and to become more efficient in the process.
 What if you could turn your harvest residuals or production scrap into your own pallets, thus eliminating the need to consume other resources needed to make pallets and have them delivered to you?
 This post looks at some surprising alternative pallet materials you might not have heard about.

-With continued interest in the circular economy, there is growing interest.
-One of the ways to bridge sustainability and efficiency for pallet usage, according to Dr. Mark, president of White & Company, is to explore the opportunity for pallets made from various natural constituents that are recyclable and biodegradable.
-Increasingly, entrepreneurs and researchers are looking to agricultural crops and residuals as potential pallet stock.
+There is growing interest in the circular economy.
+According to Dr. Marshall White, president of White & Company, one path forward is to explore the opportunity for pallets made from various natural constituents that are recyclable and biodegradable.
+Increasingly, entrepreneurs and researchers look to agricultural crops and residuals as potential pallet stock.

 Alternative Pallet Materials